shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/Masking - FACS - AUs – Xgboost.md

   <img src='M_Images/vecform.png'  width='800px' height='50'>
   </div>

 To avoid such variation within a frame, we can apply face-alignment to center.
-But, face-alignment of each frame will consume time (3D matrix) and don&#39;t we gives required solution. **So, we take relative variation of angle between wireframes for each feature within a frame and mutiply bya constant vaue(like 10)** This solves problem of any pose angles.
+But, face-alignment of each frame will consume time (3D matrix) and don&#39;t gives required solution. **So, we take relative variation of angle between wireframes for each feature within a frame and mutiply by a constant vaue(like 10)** This solves problem of any pose angles.

 ***Challenges solved:***
 - Face can be posed in 2D or 3D, least alignment required